Best of the Colorado BDR 5 Day Tour

 If you have a good set of tools it is not a bad idea to bring them; some people like to be self-sufficient.
 If you don’t have any or want to save room we should have enough tools to fix or repair most bikes on the fly.

 WHAT KIND OF MOTORCYCLE DO I NEED?

 There is no one answer to this question because it depends on preferences, riding ability, and of course, budget.
 Any motorcycle can be converted into a dual sport bike.
 Heck, we know people who have converted their Harleys into adventure bikes!
-But if you have one that’s already capable of off-road riding, you can get started a little sooner.
-Many brands of bikes are readily available and, having ridden and owned most of the popular dual sport bikes, we can help you find the bike that fits you best.
+For this tour, we will be riding terrain that is big adventure bike friendly (BMW 1200GS, KTM 1290 etc.).
+However, we have had many customers ride smaller and mid size dual sport bikes and enjoy the ride just as much.
 If you don’t have a bike right now, we can help you with a rental.

 What is included:

 - Hotel accommodations while on the tour